SymfonyCasts/verify-email-bundle/README.md

 ```

 Once the user has received their email and clicked on the link, the RegistrationController
-would then validate the signed URL using the following method:
+would then validate the signed URL in following method:

 ```
 // RegistrationController.php

-use Symfony\Bridge\Twig\Mime\TemplatedEmail;
-use Symfony\Component\Mailer\MailerInterface;
-use SymfonyCasts\Bundle\VerifyEmail\VerifyEmailHelperInterface;

-class RegistrationController extends AbstractController {
 ....

     /**